 Why does the bus keep traveling it's route when it is empty?
 Doesn't this cost money?

 The bus cannot simply stop running just because there are no passengers on board.
 There may be passengers waiting at stops further on the route.
 The riding public relies on us adhere closely to our published schedules.
 This does not mean we tolerate empty buses.
 All routes are monitored and must continue to meet minimum performance standards.

 Why can't Link Plus drivers assist people into their home or doctors offices?

-This policy exists for a couple of reasons (1) often times there are other passengers on the vehicle, and we must not leave them unattended.
-If the driver was inside a building, it may prevent him or her from being able to return to the vehicle quickly.
+This policy exists for a couple of reasons: (1) often times there are other passengers on the vehicle, and we must not leave them unattended.
+If the driver is inside a building, it may prevent him or her from being able to return to the vehicle quickly.
 Not having drivers enter the homes of riders can help minimize any opportunity for inappropriate behavior, or allegations thereof.
 LinkPlus drivers do provide extensive assistance to the door if requested

 Why do Link Plus drivers only wait 5 minutes for their riders?